bdi2357/bdi2357/README.md

 - ⚡ Fun fact: ...
 -->
 ![](https://github.com/bdi2357/bdi2357/blob/main/ET1.png)
-# Hi, friend!
+# 🕺🏼 Hi friend!
 Pleased to meet you.
 Chances are, I've either directed you here, or you've been spelunking through my [website, open-source projects, and talks] in which case, welcome!  let me know if you have any questions(mailto:itaybd@gmail.com).
 Looking forward to working with you!